 The communicative method of language acquisition emphasizes the use of the target language in authentic contexts.
 The approach commonly features interactive group work, games, authentic texts, and opportunities to learn about the cultural background of the language.
 Drills and quizzes may still be used, but less frequently than with the audio-lingual method.

 What Kingsley Primary School says: Kingsley offers students French instruction beginning in junior kindergarten.
 Our students are introduced to language through songs, poems and fun interactive learning opportunities.

 What Kingsley Primary School says: MUSIC: Students receive four weekly periods of specialist music instruction and perform at two concerts per year.
 They begin recorder in Grade One, read music by Grade Two/Three, and join Band in Grade Four/Five.
-In choir they learn proper singing technique and sing in parts.
+In choir, they learn proper singing techniques and sing in parts.
 We take fun music field trips, including a bus trip to the symphony every April.
 Students have the opportunity to join a lunchtime ukulele club or take private lessons after school in singing, piano, guitar, ukulele, and theory.

-ART: our youngest students begin to build confidence in their artistic abilities while being exposed to the elements of design.
+ART: Our youngest students begin to build confidence in their artistic abilities while being exposed to the elements of design.
 As the students mature they work on expanding their knowledge of the elements of design and applying them to individual and group projects.